umbraco-community/Umbraco.Accessibility.Guild/documentation/mission-statment.md

 Watch out for our team members giving talks at meetups and conferences.

+All our work is done in the open and you can find out what we are up to on the [Umbraco Accessibility Guild repo](https://github.com/umbraco-community/Umbraco.Accessibility.Guild/).

 ## Let's meet the team!

 **Coordinator**: Mike Masey